Cisco-Kosha/openai-api-spec/README.md

 ## Authentication

 To authenticate when provisioning the Kosha OpenAI connector, you need your OpenAI API key.
 You can [retrieve your API key](https://platform.openai.com/account/api-keys) from the OpenAPI platform.

-Include your API key in all requests in an Authorization HTTP header: `Authorization: Bearer OPENAI_API_KEY`.